|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Matrikel: The book at the university in which the matriculations of students and faculty are recorded.

-Mitschrift: Original notes (see: Nachschrift).
+Mitschrift: Original notes (see entry for: Nachschrift).

 Nachlaß: Literary remains.
 A brief description of Kant’s Nachlaß is provided in the overview of the Academy Edition.